abdullah-omar-aly/Ecommerce/README.md

 ## Features

-- shopping cart using local storage and redux for state managment and
+- shopping cart using local storage and redux for state managment
 - pagination system for products
 - server side rendering using Next.js SSR